JohanAlkemade/nuodb-drivers/dotnet/README.md

 # NuoDB Database Provider for the Microsoft .NET Framework #

-This exposes NuoDB to the Microsoft .NET Framework world.
+This is the .NET database provider for [NuoDB](http://www.nuodb.com).

+## License ##

+Please refer to the [LICENSE](https://github.com/nuodb/nuodb-drivers/blob/master/LICENSE) provided with this distribution.

 ## Requirements ##